adinauer/fhbay/README.md

     $ mvn clean package; mvn -pl fhbay-ear jboss-as:deploy

-After the EAR file has been deployed you can execute the tests with the command:
+After the EAR file has been deployed you can execute the long running tests (Integration and EndToEnd) with the command:

     $ mvn verify